drvinceknight/gt/_assessment/index.md

 - Shows strong understanding of game theory with well-developed ideas and analysis.
 - Key concepts are applied accurately and effectively.
 - Writing is effective, with good organization and clear transitions.
-- Evidence and examples, such as real-world scenarios, are relevant and support the reseach well.
+- Evidence and examples, such as real-world scenarios or well chosen examples, are relevant and support the research well.
 - The submission is solid but may not achieve a high level of originality or insight.

 ### 70-74%